CyanSalt/roughness/docs/components/card.md

   <template #body:header-end:description>

-  The content of the card header after title.
+  Content of the card header after title.

   Only available if the `header` is `true`.

   </template>

   <template #body:default:description>
-    The content of the card.
+    Content of the card.
   </template>

   <template #body:footer:description>

-  The content of the card footer.
+  Content of the card footer.

   Only available if the `footer` is `true`.